MedCompUnipd/FunTaxIS-lite/README.md

 - `-c` to only generate the constraints (existing intermediate files are needed)
 - `-s` to pass the configuration file to the scripts requiring it

+For example, if you want to run the whole pipeline, including downloading the latest release of GOA, GO and taxonomy, run the script as follow:

+    ./run.sh -f -s config_file.cfg

 The script can be overrun by executing specific step scripts as follow:

     ./download.sh <config-file>